Arthritis - Medical Condition

 OA is the most common form of arthritis, primarily affecting people over the age of 60 years, or in younger people who have had serious joint injuries.
 It is degenerative in nature – cartilage in the joints gradually wears away, causing the ends of the bones to rub against each other.

 OA can develop spontaneously for no apparent reason or be due to a secondary cause, where the joint damage results from an injury or trauma.
 By far the greatest risk factor for OA of the hips and joints of the legs is being overweight.

 Wear-and-tear is the principal sign of OA, but science has begun to unravel the specific mechanisms of the disease.
 Inflammation does not play as great a role as in other types of arthritis, but for some people it can be a prominent feature.
 An athlete who has suffered joint injuries or someone who works in a job that puts daily stress on the joints is at higher risk of developing OA later in life.

 RA is caused by inflammation and thickening of the joint’s lining, called the synovium.
-Scientists suspect that inflammatory forms of arthritis such as RA may be triggered by bacterial or viral infections heightened by a flaw in the body’s immune system, but no proof has been found yet.
+There is an identified genetic predisposition for RA, and scientists suspect that inflammatory forms of arthritis such as RA may be caused by the body’s immune system being "triggered" by a bacterial or viral infection, however this theory is unconfirmed.
 The result is an abnormal immune response that destroys the body’s own tissues.
 In the case of RA, the joints are the primary target.

 Symptoms of OA include: